netdata/netdata/docs/netdata-agent/configuration/running-the-netdata-agent-behind-a-reverse-proxy/Running-behind-apache.md

 Make sure the requests reach Netdata, by examining `/var/log/netdata/access.log`.

-1. if the requests do not reach Netdata, your apache does not forward them.
+1. if the requests don’t reach Netdata, your apache doesn’t forward them.
-2. if the requests reach Netdata but the URLs are wrong, you have not re-written them properly.
+2. if the requests reach Netdata but the URLs are wrong, you haven’t re-written them properly.